Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit

 High-quality single-crystalline MgB$_2$ thin films with the \textit{c}-axis epitaxy were grown on MgO (111) substrate by using a hybrid physical-chemical vapor deposition method, and characterized by X-ray diffraction and charge transport measurements \cite{WangYue13,WangYue13JAP,Xi08}.
 Optical measurements were carried out on a 13~nm thick MgB$_2$ films grown on $5\times5$ ~mm MgO substrate of 0.33 mm thickness, with $T_c \approx 36$~K \cite{WangYue13,WangYue13JAP}.
 Linear time-domain THz spectroscopy was performed using GaAs photoconductive antenna as THz source, driven by Ti:sapphire oscillator generating 35~fs pulses at 800 nm central frequency with the repetition rate of 80~MHz \cite{Shi18}.
 For the THG measurements, broadband THz pulses were generated via tilted pulse-front scheme utilizing a LiNbO$_3$ crystal \cite{Nelson07,Kovalev19}, driven by a Ti:sapphire amplifier generating 100~fs pulses at 800~nm with pulse energy of 1.5~mJ and repetition rate of 1~kHz.
 Spectral distribution of the generated THz pulses was optimized for around 0.7~THz central frequency.
 Narrow-band multicycle THz pulses were produced using bandpass filters with 20\% bandwidth.
 The THz radiation was detected by electro-optic sampling at a ZnTe crystal.
 Temperature dependent measurements were performed using helium-flow cryostats.

-The two-band BCS-type superconductor MgB$_2$ crystallizes in a hexagonal structure with the space group $P6/mmm$ [Fig.~\ref{Fig_TDS}(a)] \citep{Akimitsu01,MazinPRL01a,Iavarone_STM_2002,MgB2_twogap_ARPES,Canfield03,XiRPP08}.
-Two superconducting gaps of $2\Delta_\pi=1.1$ and $2\Delta_\sigma=3.6$~THz were found in the $\pi$- and $\sigma$-bands, respectively \cite{Iavarone_STM_2002}.
-Figure~\ref{Fig_TDS}(b) shows THz electric field transients transmitted through the MgB$_2$/MgO sample at 4 and 36~K, compared to that through the reference bare MgO substrate at 4~K. Since the transmission through samples is much lower, the corresponding time-domain traces are multiplied by 30 for clarity.
-By Fourier transformation of the time-domain signals, one can obtain transmission and phase shift in frequency domain, from which complex optical conductivity can be derived.
+The two-band BCS-type superconductor MgB$_2$ crystallizes in a hexagonal structure with the space group $P6/mmm$ [see Fig.~\ref{Fig_TDS}(a)] \citep{Akimitsu01,MazinPRL01a,Iavarone_STM_2002,MgB2_twogap_ARPES,Canfield03,XiRPP08}.
+At 4.2~K two superconducting gaps of $2\Delta_\pi=1.1$ and $2\Delta_\sigma=3.6$~THz were found in the $\pi$- and $\sigma$-bands, respectively \cite{Iavarone_STM_2002}.
+Figure~\ref{Fig_TDS}(b) shows THz electric field transients transmitted through the MgB$_2$/MgO sample at 4 and 36~K, compared to that through the reference bare MgO substrate at 4~K. By Fourier transformation of the time-domain signals, one can obtain transmission and phase shift in frequency domain, from which complex optical conductivity is derived.

 Transmission ratio with respect to 36~K for various temperatures below $T_c$ is shown in Fig.~\ref{Fig_TDS}(c) as a function of frequency.
-For all the temperatures the transmission ratio increases first with decreasing frequency, and then drops continuously down to a value smaller than one.
+For all the temperatures the transmission ratio increases first with decreasing frequency, and then drops continuously down to a value smaller than the unity.
 The curves of the different temperatures below $T_c$ intersect with each other, forming an isosbestic point \cite{Vollhardt97,Greger13,Wang14}.
-As indicated by the dashed line, the isosbestic point around 1.03~THz coincides with the onset of optical conductivity $\sigma_1$ at 4~K [see Fig.~\ref{Fig_TDS}(d)], which reflects formation of the superconducting gap in the $\pi$ band as discussed below \cite{MgB2_THz_TDS,MgB2_twogap_ARPES,Iavarone_STM_2002,Canfield03}.
+As indicated by the dashed line, the isosbestic point around 1.03~THz coincides with the onset of optical conductivity $\sigma_1$ at 4~K [see Fig.~\ref{Fig_TDS}(d)], which reflects formation of the superconducting gap in the $\pi$ band, in agreement with the reported results \cite{MgB2_THz_TDS,MgB2_twogap_ARPES,Iavarone_STM_2002,Canfield03}.